Our Data Protection Services

 - Consulting on technical and organisational measures

-- E-Mail marketing opt-in / opt-out
+- Implementation of email marketing strategies with opt-in / opt-out options.

 Data protection certifications create trust.
 A data protection seal of approval, for example the "ePrivacy Label", tells your customers that your data is highly secure and complies with the provisions of data protection legislation.